xAirx/ReactNative-RestaurantAppProject/README.md

     When the user does a left to right gesture on the Dish details card in the Dishdetail component, toggle the comment form modal.

+​
+​

-#### part 4:  Calendar event API, Image Picker API Reservation Functionality with users calendar.
+#### Part 4:  Calendar event API, Image Picker API Reservation Functionality with users calendar.

    In this task will make use of the Expo SDK ImagePicker API to enable application to fetch an image from the photo library.